 - Let your technologist know if you have any medical or electronic implants or tattoos on your body.

 - Breast MRI requires the injection of a contrast material that will help highlight any suspicious areas.
 After an initial series of MRI images, you will receive an intravenous (IV) injection that will be administered into a vein in your arm or hand by an ARA technologist.

 - MRI scanners are constructed with short tunnels that are open on both ends.
-Most people do not find this to be uncomfortable but, if you are anxious, please mention this to your scheduler.
-ARA may be able to schedule your exam with a light sedation.
+Most people do not find this to be uncomfortable, but if you are anxious, please mention this to your scheduler.
+ARA may be able to schedule your exam with light sedation.
 ARA technologists are experts at helping people through MRI exams with minimum anxiety.

-- The table will move into the magnet and you will need to remain still as the exam proceeds.
+- The table will move into the magnet, and you must remain still as the exam proceeds.

 - You will hear various noises as the MRI does its job, ranging from buzzing to loud knocking sounds.

 - Several sets of images will be taken from different angles.

 - The technologist will inform you of the exam’s progress, and you can contact and speak with the technologist at any time.